eclab/grains/README.md

 ## Multilevel

 A multi-stage envelope with exponential transitions and many options, including sustain loops, whole-envelope loops, resetting, optional flat (sample-and-hold style) stages, and per-stage triggering.
 You can set the minimum and maximum envelope values.
 Supports up to 145 stages.
+Requires Mozzi, though it could theoretically be adapted to Grains.

 Status: Working.
 The rate calculation is obnoxious and I should come up with a better mechanism.
 One or two minor bugs but it's quite usable.